apache/nuttx/net/sixlowpan/README.txt

    128  112  96   80    64   48   32   16
    ---- ---- ---- ----  ---- ---- ---- ----
-   AAAA xxxx xxxx xxxx  xxxx 00ff fe00 MMMM 2-byte Rime address IEEE 48-bit MAC AAAA 0000 0000 0000  NNNN NNNN NNNN NNNN 8-byte Rime address IEEE EUI-64
+   AAAA xxxx xxxx xxxx  xxxx 00ff fe00 MMMM 2-byte short address IEEE 48-bit MAC AAAA 0000 0000 0000  NNNN NNNN NNNN NNNN 8-byte extended address IEEE EUI-64

-   Where MMM is the 2-byte rime address XORed 0x0200.
+   Where MMM is the 2-byte short address XORed 0x0200.
 For example, the MAC address of 0xabcd would be 0xa9cd.
-And NNNN NNNN NNNN NNNN is the 8-byte rime address address XOR 02000 0000 0000 0000.
+And NNNN NNNN NNNN NNNN is the 8-byte extended address address XOR 02000 0000 0000 0000.

    For link-local address, AAAA is 0xfe80